ypriverol/github-paper/document/manuscript.md

 run after each push to a repository, making it easier to follow the basic principles of continuous integration.
 The GitHub web hooks allows third-party platforms to access and interact with a GitHub repository and thus to automate post-processing tasks.
-Firstly, continuous integration can be achieved by _Travis_ (https://travis-ci.org), a hosted continued integration platform that is free for all open source projects.
+Continuous integration can be achieved by _Travis_ (https://travis-ci.org), a hosted continued integration platform that is free for all open source projects.
 Travis builds and tests the source code using a plethora of options such as different platforms and interpreter versions (Supplementary Note, Section 1).
 Furthermore it offers notifications which allow your team and contributors to know if the new changes work, and prevent the introduction of errors in the code (for instance when merging pull requests), making the repo always ready to use.

+## Rule 6: Let GitHub do more tasks for you: automate

-Secondly, in addition to successful completion of the tests, one can also demonstrate that they cover the existing code base sufficiently.
+There is more than code compilation and testing that can be integrated into your software project.
+GitHub hooks can be used to automate numerous tasks to help improve the overall quality of your project.
+A important complement to successful test completion, is to demonstrate that they cover the existing code base sufficiently.
 For this task, the integration of _Codecov_ is recommended (https://codecov.io) - this service will report how much of the code base and which lines of code are being executed as part of your code tests.
 The Bioconductor, for example, highly recommends packages to implement unit testing to support developers in their package development and maintenance (http://bioconductor.org/developers/unitTesting-guidelines/). and systematically tests the coverage of all its packages (https://codecov.io/github/Bioconductor-mirror/).
 Thirdly, one might